cardano-foundation/cardano-reward-calculator/README.md

 カルダノ賭け報酬計算機を日本語で呼び出す。<a href="https://cardano.org/calculator/?lang=jp">https://cardano.org/calculator/?lang=jp</a>

+German has been added as a further translation.

+Rufe den Cardano Staking-Belohnungsrechner auf Deutsch auf: <a href="https://cardano.org/calculator/?lang=de">https://cardano.org/calculator/?lang=de</a>

 ## Using NextJs
 We chose the NextJS framework as it is one of the most common forms to launch a web project and is well understood in the developer's community.
 Create React App is not advisable for a production deployment.
 For more info on the choice of framework check the React guidance